sawyer7246/SpringPractice/SpringStart/README.md

 ##As a proverb goes
 >Action is the proper fruit of knowledge

-So, here I am.Also, It really a pleasure to coding on the new Eclipse Neon.Especially you can change your font size with a simple key combination.
+So, here I am.Also, It is really a pleasure to coding on the new Eclipse Neon.Especially you can change your font size with a simple key combination.

 #Chapter 1
 ##wiring beans